-The George Mitchell family’s Cook’s Branch Conservancy, which consists of 5,650 acres in southeastern Texas, has been managed for nearly 50 years under a family tradition of conservation and sustainability.
+The George Mitchell family’s Cook’s Branch Conservancy, has been managed for 50 years under a family tradition of conservation and sustainability.

 In the spirit of Aldo Leopold, the Mitchells committed themselves to restoring their land back to health.
 Their desire to return the land to pre-settlement conditions led to the family’s decision to discontinue commercial agricultural operations at Cook’s Branch Conservancy in 2000 to minimize typical human impacts on the landscape.
 Income derived from resource management activities, including timber harvesting and hay production, is used to offset management and operation costs on the property.